shafeen/chaz/README.md

-basicMEAN
+chaz :smirk_cat:
 ---
 [![Build Status](https://travis-ci.org/shafeen/basicMEAN.svg?branch=master)](https://travis-ci.org/shafeen/basicMEAN)

-##### An opinionated web starter project to use for websites and web applications
+##### An opinionated project to use for backend applications with a lightweight ui.

 ---